GianGian/dncs-lab/README.md

 _line 14_: assignment of the IP address to the interface

-_line 15_: erase of default route

-_line 16_: defining of default route
+_line 15_: defining of default route